Albert Rosas: Career

 A youth product of FC Andorra and Lleida Esportiu, Rosas made his senior debut with Atlético Monzón, being loaned to the club on 2 August 2021.
 On 1 August 2022, after scoring 16 goals for Monzón during the 2021–22 Tercera División RFEF, he renewed with Andorra until 2025 and was loaned to Segunda Federación side Utebo FC.

 On 31 January 2023, after scoring 11 goals overall for Utebo, Rosas was loaned to Real Betis' reserves, also in the fourth tier.
 His loan with the latter was extended for a further year on 26 June, and he finished the 2023–24 season with 17 appearances overall as the club achieved promotion to Primera Federación.

 Upon returning, Rosas was assigned to Andorra's first team now also in the third division, but was rarely used and left on loan to CD Atlético Baleares back in the fourth tier on 30 January 2025; he also agreed to a contract extension with his parent club until 2027.
-On 11 August, he joined UD Logroñés also in a temporary deal.
+On 11 August, he joined fellow league team UD Logroñés also in a temporary deal.

+After helping Logroñés to achieve promotion to division three, Rosas' loan was extended for a further year on 23 July 2026, with his contract with Andorra being extended until 2028.